MetPX/sarracenia/doc/sr_subscribe.1.rst

    SACN43_CWAO_012000_AAA_41613:ncp1:CWAO:SA:3.A.I.E:3:20050201200339

-If a file is sent to sarracenia and it is named according to the sundew conventions, then the following substitution fields are available::
+If a file is sent to sarracenia and it is named according to the Sundew conventions, then the following substitution fields are available::

   ${T1}    replace by bulletin's T1